auth0/docs/articles/protocols/saml/identity-providers/ssocircle.md

 ---
 title: SAML Single Sign-On with SSOCircle as an Identity Provider
-description: Learn how to configure an application to use Auth0 for SAML Single Sign-On (SSO), authenticating users against SSOCircle
+description: Learn how to configure an application to use Auth0 for SAML Single Sign-on (SSO), authenticating users against SSOCircle
 toc: true
 topics:
     - saml